Abrasive: adj. and nm An abrasive is a material that wears, cleans, polishes by friction.

 Quote from the American writer Charles Bukowski (1920-1994) in Hollywood: “Sarah and I received our glass of wine, and we tried to drink it.
 He was downright abrasive.
 There is nothing worse than a bad red wine, except a bad white wine that you...

-You must be a subscriber to read the rest of this article.
+You must be a subscriber to read the rest of this article, its links and its images.

 If you already have a current subscription, please log in using the form below.